-The grim truth about the status of metabolic health in the US is that we are not faring well: 122 million Americans are diabetic or prediabetic, over 70% of the the country is overweight or obese, and only 12% of US adults meet criteria for “metabolically healthy.”
-Something is clearly not working, and no amount of public health expenditures, blanketed dietary and exercise recommendations, doctors visit, or pills seem to be getting us out of this public health crisis.
+The grim truth about the status of metabolic health in the US is that we are not faring well: 122 million Americans are diabetic or prediabetic, over 70% of the country is overweight or obese, and only 12% of US adults meet the criteria for “metabolically healthy.”
+Something is clearly not working, and no amount of public health expenditures, blanket dietary and exercise recommendations, doctor’s visits, or pills seems to be getting us out of this public health crisis.
 Where do we begin in trying to address a monumental issue like this?
-Todd Rose believes we’d be wise to start by looking at how we collect and analyze health data, and that with a bit of modernization in our research practices, the answer might be laying in plain sight.
+Todd Rose believes we’d be wise to start by looking at how we collect and analyze health data and that with a bit of modernization in our research practices, the answer might be lying in plain sight.

 Rose is the Co-Founder and President of Populace, a think tank dedicated to a new science of individuality, reorienting away from the standard use of averages and aggregates in fields like medicine and education.
 He’s also a faculty member at the Harvard Graduate School of Education.

-Levels co-founders Josh Clemente and Dr. Casey Means sat down with Rose to talk about how his research could apply to the metabolic disease epidemic, and how individualized data might help improve metabolic fitness on the large scale and empower us to be healthier, happier, and more in control of health.
+Levels co-founders Josh Clemente and Dr. Casey Means sat down with Rose to talk about how his research could apply to the metabolic disease epidemic and how individualized data might help improve metabolic fitness on a large scale and empower us to be healthier, happier, and more in control of health.

 “Any doctor will tell you that they’ve never seen an ‘average’ patient,” says Rose.
 “Humans are just too diverse, too unique, to fit a single profile.”
 That being said, averages can play an important role.
 It makes intuitive sense that we should prioritize interventions and resources that affect the largest number of people.
 If we consider a population on a bell curve, this would be those in the largest, middle chunk.

-Think of pharmaceuticals, for which research has traditionally been based on averages: “If you look at the top selling drugs in the country and their efficacy rate, it is kind of shocking how small of a percentage of the target population those drugs actually work for,” says Rose.
-A study may show a positive effect on some chunk of studied individuals, but for a given individual, it may be an abject failure.
+Think of pharmaceuticals, for which research has traditionally been based on averages: “If you look at the top-selling drugs in the country and their efficacy rate, it is kind of shocking how small of a percentage of the target population those drugs actually work for,” says Rose.
+A study may show a positive effect for some chunk of studied individuals, but for a given individual, it may be an abject failure.

 Unfortunately, this concept hasn’t held up in practice.
-For pharmaceuticals: When we look at the 10 highest grossing drugs in the US, we find that for every one person they do help, many others fail to see improvement.
+When we look at the 10 highest-grossing drugs in the US, we find that for every one person they do help, many others fail to see improvement.
 On the low end of this spectrum, for every patient who benefits from the arthritis medication Humira, three others see no significant change in their condition.
 Nexium, the heartburn medication, fares much worse; for every one patient who benefits, 24 do not.

-Fortunately, technology is beginning to allow for improved, individualized applications of data, and researchers like Rose and companies like Levels aim to leverage these technologies to improve health outcomes.
-Levels does this by facilitating access to real-time, actionable glucose data for individuals via continuous glucose monitors (CGM), such that people can track their own responses to all dietary and lifestyle choices in an effort to improve metabolic health.
+Fortunately, technology is beginning to allow improved individualized applications of data, and researchers like Rose and companies like Levels aim to leverage these technologies to improve health outcomes.
+Levels does this by facilitating access to real-time, actionable glucose data for individuals via continuous glucose monitors (CGM), allowing people to track their own responses to all dietary and lifestyle choices to improve metabolic health.
 Gone are the days of needing to have blind faith in a “glycemic index” food chart or a recommended dietary strategy; people can now continuously see the cause-and-effect relationship between choices and their own physiologic response to them.